pagopa/as-help-center-oidc-client/README.md

 This project uses the Express Lambda wrapper package `@codegenie/serverless-express` to run the Express app as an AWS Lambda function while preserving the local development workflow.
 This allows you to keep using Express locally and deploy the same code as a serverless Lambda without rewriting request/response handling.

-The Lambda handler entrypoint is the compiled `lambda` module with exported handler `lambdaHandler`:
+The Lambda handler entrypoint will be the compiled `lambda` module with exported handler `lambdaHandler`:

 ```
 dist/lambda.lambdaHandler